New College Housing

 Suggested items below.
 Residents may need to bring other items.

-For the room: Microwave, miniature fridge, 3M Hooks, 3M Command Strips, hangers, desk lamp and room lamp.
+For the room: Miniature fridge (optional), 3M Hooks, 3M Command Strips, hangers, desk lamp and room lamp.

 For the bathroom: Bath towels, rug set, toilet paper, hand soap, shampoo and cleaning supplies.